-Thus, there are 27 MSigDB C2 curated pathways that are differentially activated between MLL and ALL at 0.1% FDR.
+Thus, there are 37 MSigDB C2 curated pathways that are differentially activated between MLL and ALL at 0.1% FDR.
 When we carry out the corresponding differential expression analysis at gene level:

 '''

 logFCcutoff <- log2(2)

-design <- model.matrix(~factor(leukemia_eset$subtype))
+design <- model.matrix(~ factor(leukemia_eset$subtype))

 colnames(design) <- c("ALL", "MLLvsALL")

 fit <- lmFit(leukemia_filtered_eset, design)

 fit <- eBayes(fit)

-allGenes <- topTable(fit, coef = "MLLvsALL", number = Inf)
+allGenes <- topTable(fit, coef="MLLvsALL", number=Inf)

-DEgenes <- topTable(fit, coef = "MLLvsALL", number = Inf,
+DEgenes <- topTable(fit, coef="MLLvsALL", number=Inf,

-p.value = adjPvalueCutoff, adjust = "BH",

-lfc = logFCcutoff)
+p.value=adjPvalueCutoff, adjust="BH", lfc=logFCcutoff)

-res <- decideTests(fit, p.value = adjPvalueCutoff,
+res <- decideTests(fit, p.value=adjPvalueCutoff, lfc=logFCcutoff)

-lfc = logFCcutoff)

 summary(res)

 ALL MLLvsALL

 -1

 0

-72
+71

 0

+4276

 0

-4281

-4408

-55

-1
+4400

 '''

-Here, 127 genes show up as being differentially expressed with a minimum fold-change of 2 at 0.1% FDR.
+Here, 124 genes show up as being differentially expressed with a minimum fold-change of 2 at 0.1% FDR.
 These overall numbers of genes and pathways that change are better seen through the corresponding volcano plots shown in Figure 2.

 The signatures of both, the differentially activated pathways reported by the GSVA analysis and of the differentially expressed genes are shown in Figures 3 and 4, respectively.
-The gene sets and pathways reported in Figure 3 include many directly related to the ALL and MLL leukemias and, among the rest, we could highlight, for instance, the Lysosome gene set since lysosomal enzyme abnormalities have been reported to be involved in leukemias (Besley et al., 1983).
+The gene sets and pathways reported in Figure 3 include many directly related to the ALL and MLL leukemias.